refinedev/refine/documentation/docs/api-references/providers/auth-provider.md

 ```

 :::tip
 Current authentication data needs to be cleaned by the `logout` method.
-For example if a token is stored in local storage, `logout` must remove it as shown above.
+For example, if a token is stored in local storage, `logout` must remove it as shown above.
 :::

 <br />